New curved Kakeya estimates: Introduction

 \begin{definition}[Contact order $\leq k$ {\cite[pg.
 14-15]{DaiOscillatory}}] Let $X_0(t)$ be the unique solution to

 Define

 Take an integer $k \geq 4$.
 We say $\phi$ has contact order $\leq k$ at $(x_0,t_0,\xi_0)$ if the matrix

 has rank 4. \end{definition} Under the assumption of contact order $\leq k$, some quantitatively weaker polynomial Wolff axioms hold for $\mathcal C(\phi)$.
-The authors in \cite{DaiOscillatory} combined this with the polynomial method argument of Guth \cite{GuthPolyPartitioning} to give estimates for Problem \ref{prob: hormander} quantitatively better than the worst-case.\footnote{They studied positively-curved phase functions, where the worst-case is $p(\phi) = 10/3$, instead of $p(\phi) = 4$.} The weaker polynomial Wolff axioms can be plugged into the polynomial method argument of Guth to give estimates for Problem \ref{prob: curved kakeya maximal} strictly worse than dimension $2 + 1/3$.
-Precisely, if $\phi$ has contact order $\leq k$, then
+The authors in \cite{DaiOscillatory} combined this with the polynomial method argument of Guth \cite{GuthPolyPartitioning} to give estimates for Problem \ref{prob: hormander} quantitatively better than the worst-case (though they studied positively-curved phase functions, where the worst-case is $p(\phi) = 10/3$ instead of $p(\phi) = 4$).
+The weaker polynomial Wolff axioms can be plugged into the polynomial method argument of Hickman--Rogers--Zhang \cite{HickmanRogersZhang} to give estimates for Problem \ref{prob: curved kakeya maximal} strictly worse than dimension $2 + 1/3$ but better than $2$.
+More precisely, if $\phi$ has contact order $\leq k$ (where $k \geq 4$), then